530

 11

-Lelio Basso was an Italian democratic socialist politician, political scientist and journalist.
+Lelio Basso was an Italian democratic socialist politician.

 10